ConnorBaxter/ScambaitToolkit/README.md

 1. GOD Ransomware
    > Please read this if you intend to use it
    * Fake ransomware that acts as a real one.
-   * prints scary messages such as "all your file are belong to us" and "file x has been encrypted".
+   * Prints scary messages such as "all your file are belong to us" and "file x has been encrypted".
-   * big red countdown timer for extra terror.
+   * Big red countdown timer for extra terror.
    * [_!IMPORTANT!_]ALT+F4 and clicking the close button are disabled.
 Right click + "payment link" to actually close the form!
    * No files are actually encrypted!
    * Most things about the program are easily changed from the txt files included [message, bitcoin address, file names]